polfliet/newrelic-k8s-guestbook/README.md

 ### Kubernetes Guestbook application
 This repository contains all information to build a Kubernetes sample application.
 This work is based on previous work of Drew Decker (https://github.com/wreckedred/) and Clay Smith (https://github.com/smithclay/).

-This application has the following services:
+This is still a simple application, but it has some more services:
 * Frontend service: Node.js app serving the UI
 * Parser service: Node.js app responsable for parsing a message and sending it to RabbitMQ
 * Worker service: Node.js app listening to RabbitMQ and pushing the message to Redis